BioInfoMed’2022 Invited Speakers

 Prof. Oscar Castillo (Mexico)

 Type-2 fuzzy systems are powerful intelligent models based on the theory of fuzzy sets, originally proposed by Prof. Zadeh.
 Most real-world applications up to now are based on type-1 fuzzy systems, which are built based on the original (type-1) fuzzy sets that extend the concept of classical sets.
-On the other hand, type-2 fuzzy sets extend type-1 fuzzy sets by allowing the membership to be fuzzy, in this way allowing a higher level of uncertainty management for real-world problems.
-Even with the current successful applications of type-1 fuzzy systems, now many papers have shown that type-2 is able to outperform type-1 in control, pattern recognition, manufacturing, diagnosis and other areas.
+Type-2 fuzzy sets extend type-1 fuzzy sets by allowing the membership to be fuzzy, in this way allowing a higher level of uncertainty management.
+Even with the current successful applications of type-1 fuzzy systems, now several papers have shown that type-2 is able to outperform type-1 in control, pattern recognition, manufacturing and other areas.
 The key challenge in dealing with type-2 fuzzy models is that their design has a higher level of complexity, and in this regard the use of bio-inspired optimization techniques is of great help in finding the optimal structure and parameters of the type-2 fuzzy systems for particular applications, like in control, robotics, manufacturing and others.
 Methodologies for designing type-2 fuzzy systems using bio-inspired optimization in different areas of application are presented as illustration.
-In particular, we will cover Bee Colony Optimization, Particle Swarm Optimization, Gravitational Search and similar approaches to the optimization of fuzzy systems in control applications, robotics and pattern recognition.
-Finally, we will also consider using fuzzy logic for enhancing the performance of metaheuristics, where also good results have been achieved.
-In this case, again type-2 fuzzy logic outperforms type-1 and other methods for dynamic parameter adaptation in bio-inspired optimization techniques.
+Finally, the prospects for the future trends and applications of type-3 fuzzy logic will be discussed.

 Prof. Oscar Castillo holds the Doctor in Science degree (Doctor Habilitatus) in Computer Science from the Polish Academy of Sciences (with the Dissertation “Soft Computing and Fractal Theory for Intelligent Manufacturing”).
 He is a Professor of Computer Science in the Graduate Division, Tijuana Institute of Technology, Tijuana, Mexico.
 In addition, he is serving as Research Director of Computer Science and head of the research group on Hybrid Fuzzy Intelligent Systems.
 Currently, he is the President of HAFSA (Hispanic American Fuzzy Systems Association) and Past President of IFSA (International Fuzzy Systems Association).
 Prof. Castillo is also Chair of the Mexican Chapter of the Computational Intelligence Society (IEEE).
 He also belongs to the Technical Committee on Fuzzy Systems of IEEE and to the Task Force on “Extensions to Type-1 Fuzzy Systems”.